-Barcelona is known for its beautiful coastline, unique architecture and sensational food.
-Most people know all that, but few people are aware that the language spoken most commonly in this part of Spain is not Spanish.
-It’s Catalan.
+Barcelona is known for its beautiful coastline, unique architecture, and sensational food.
+Most people know all that, but fewer people are aware that the language spoken most commonly in this part of Spain is not Spanish.
+It's Catalan.

-You’d be forgiven for not knowing this.
-In this article, we bring you some clarity on the subject, providing you with answers to the most common questions we hear about these two beautiful languages.
+In general, you'd be forgiven for not knowing this - though maybe not in Barcelona!
+In this article, we bring you some clarity on the subject, providing you with answers to the most common questions asked about Spanish and Catalan.

 Catalan is a language in Spain, not a dialect of Spanish.
-What’s more, while both Catalan and Spanish originated from Latin, they are not mutually intelligible.
-They make look similar on paper, but Catalan and Spanish possess different sets of grammar rules, lexicon, sounds and even alphabet.
+What's more, while both Catalan and Spanish originated from Latin, they are not mutually intelligible.
+They look similar on paper, but Catalan and Spanish possess different sets of grammar rules, lexicon, sounds, and even alphabets.

-By the end of this article, you’ll know all about that.
-We’ll also take you through:
+By the end of this article, you'll know all about what we mentioned above.
+We'll also take you through:

 Where is Catalan spoken?